Why Do Masks Cause Acne? 1

 Maximum Protection With Occasional Breaks

-Maintaining the protective value of the mask while addressing the various maskne issues is paramount.
-The heat and humidity that build up behind your mask are not the only factors causing trouble.
-There’s also chafing and skin irritation around the border of the mask.
+Maintaining the protective value of the mask while addressing the various mask issues is paramount.
+The heat and humidity behind your mask are not the only factors causing trouble.
+There’s also chafing and skin irritation around the border of the show.

-Not all masks are created the same, so you should understand the differences.
-Masks should completely cover your mouth, nose, and chin, or they are fairly useless.
-They should also snug up to your face all around, forming a seal while not being too tight.
+Not all masks are created similarly, so you should understand the differences.
+Veneers should completely cover your mouth, nose, and chin, or they are useless.
+They should also snug up to your face, forming a seal while not too tight.

 It is recommended that healthcare workers and the severely immunocompromised wear N95 respirator masks.
-These provide the most excellent protection from the aerosol transmission.
-However, they’re also made of synthetic materials, which increase the likelihood of maskne.
+These provide the most excellent protection from aerosol transmission.
+However, they’re also made of synthetic materials, which increase the likelihood of masking.

 Since the onset of more transmissible variants of COVID-19, wearing a KN95 mask has become highly recommended for everyone.
-Although such masks lack the respirator, they are made of synthetic material that boosts protection.
-Unfortunately, it also increases the likelihood of maskne.
+Although such acts lack a respirator, they are made of synthetic material that boosts protection.
+Unfortunately, it also increases the likelihood of masking.

-When you can, take 15-minute “mask breaks” in a safe space throughout the day.
+Take 15-minute “mask breaks” in a safe space throughout the day when you can.
 Give your skin a chance to breathe every time the coast is clear.

 The Moisture Paradox